Modular symmetry anomaly in magnetic flux compactification: Modular transformation of magnetic flux compactification

 \subsection{Setup and wavefunctions}

 Here, we present our setup and give a brief review on magnetic flux compactification.
-We start with six-dimensional $U(N)$ super Yang-Mills theory on two-dimensional torus $T^2$, which can be derived from D-brane system.
-Similarly, we can study higher dimensional theory such as ten-dimensional super Yang-Mills theory on $T^2\times T^2 \times T^2$, which can also be derived from D-brane system.
+We start with six-dimensional supersymmetric $U(N)$ Yang-Mills theory, which can be derived from D-brane system.
+Then, we consider the two-dimensional torus $T^2$ compactification with magnetic flux.
+Similarly, we can study higher dimensional theory such as ten-dimensional supersymmetric Yang-Mills theory on $T^2\times T^2 \times T^2$, which can also be derived from D-brane system.
+Indeed, magnetic flux compactification on $T^2$ leads to tachyonic modes.
+On the other hand, tachyonic modes can be avoided on $T^2\times T^2 \times T^2$ by choosing proper combinations of magnetic fluxes and sizes of three $T^2$ tori.
+However, each $T^2$ tours is important to study the anomaly structure.
+Thus, here we concentrate on the $T^2$ compactification by assuming absence of tachyonic modes in $T^2\times T^2 \times T^2$.

-We use the complex coordinate $z= x^1+ \tau x^2$ on $T^2$, where $\tau$ is the complex modular parameter, and $x^1$ and $x^2$ are real coordinates.
+We use the complex coordinate $z= x^1+ \tau x^2$ on $T^2$, where $\tau$ is the complex modulus parameter, and $x^1$ and $x^2$ are real coordinates.
 The metric on $T^2$ is given by

 We identify $z \sim z +1$ and $z \sim z + \tau$ on $T^2$.

 We introduce the following magnetic flux along the diagonal direction,

 where $N_a+N_b=N$, $\mathbb{I}_{N_{a,b} \times N_{a,b}}$ denotes the $(N_{a,b} \times N_{a,b})$ identity matrix and $M_{a,b}$ must be integer.
 This form of magnetic flux corresponds to the vector potential,